-An important aspect of building sites on the web is making a site accessible.
-There are a lot of things that go into accessible web design but there are definitely some places to start so that it becomes second nature to you when building a site (and when assisting someone in building theirs).
+As we’ve discussed accessibility is an important part of all the work we do.
+There are a lot of elements that go into accessible web design but there are some places to start so that it becomes second nature to you when building a site (and when assisting someone in building theirs).

 Reading